-If you test positive using a rapid test, you must:
+If you test positive using a lateral flow test:

 Help if you test positive

 You may be entitled to a £500 Test and Trace support payment, if you test positive.
-The government has set out this eligibility criteria.
+The government has set out this eligibility criteria, which may include getting a confirmatory PCR test.

 Find out more and apply for a Test and Trace support payment